Can You Feel The Love Tonight: A Pictorial Analysis of a Sex Scene That Wasn’t There When You Were Six

 Oh, but there’s just a bit more.
 Take a look at what happens post-coitus:

-Simba’s laying around, totally satisfied, like, “I have a question — what are you still doing here?”
+Simba’s laying around, totally satisfied, like, “What are you still doing here?”

-And then they start acting like a regular couple.
+And then they start acting like a regular couple who’s been together a while.
 After the sex, they start arguing.

 It’s mostly plot-related stuff that they argue about, but the look on Simba’s face the entire time (which you can see in the screenshot up there, in the hammock) is like, “Hey man, it’s cool.
 How about we go again?”